URL not Found! What Are You Linked to?

-You see Passover is not just about cutting bread from the menu or getting rid of the last possible crumbs from our fridge.
-It is also a divinely sanctified time for us to take an introspective look at ourselves, to clean up our spiritual crumbs, to flatten our egos and to acknowledge the role that God plays in our lives.
-God did not just create the world and walk away.
-He’s a personal God; One that went down into Egypt Himself to deliver us from slavery.
+You see Passover, which is just around the corner, is not only about cutting bread from the menu or getting rid of the last possible crumbs from our fridge.
+It is also a divinely sanctified time for us to take an introspective look at ourselves, to clean up our spiritual crumbs, to flatten our egos and to acknowledge the role that G-d plays in our lives.
+G-d did not just create the world and walk away.
+He’s a personal G-d; One that went down into Egypt Himself to deliver us from slavery.
 What are you doing with your freedom?
 Do you prove yourself worthy?

-We can think of our relationship to God like a computer link.
+We can think of our relationship to G-d like a computer link.
 If you click on a link and it does not open, then all the advertising that leads to that link, and all the beautiful pictures that lead to that link, and all the hoopla that leads to that link, well they're basically meaningless and useless.
-When our lives are just surface but they don't link to the greater good, when they don't link to the content-- God and His Torah-- then all we are is surface, 2D creations that take up time and space.
+When our lives are just surface but they don't link to the greater good, when they don't link to the content-- G-d and His Torah-- then all we are is surface, 2D creations that take up time and space.
 To live a life in all the dimensions, 3D, we must link to the Source, to the spirit that animates us.
-Passover is a perfect time to relink the surface of our life with the purpose of our life by reconnecting directly with He who created the entire program and knows best how it all works.
+Passover is a perfect time to relink the surface of our life with the purpose of our life by reconnecting directly with He who created the entire program.